Income tax now a matter of state law – courts and people will decide its fate

 - Democrats blocked a public referendum.
 Supporters of an income tax adopted a last-minute amendment to SB 5096, declaring the need for an income tax to be an “emergency.”
 This prevented the public from filing a referendum to overturn the law.
 The public still has the option of filing an initiative, but to appear on the ballot, double the number of petition signatures will be required, a much more difficult hurdle.

 In the months since the Legislature passed the income tax, the case for an income tax has become even weaker.
 Our state’s very-healthy and not-at-all broken tax system has been generating ever-greater tax collections, mainly due to taxes on business as our economy recovers from our COVID shutdown.
-State economists have increased their projections of state tax collections by more than $7 billion since the Legislature adjourned its 2021 session.
+State economists have increased their projections of state tax collections nearly $8 billion since the Legislature adjourned its 2021 session.
 About $2 billion comes from the yet-to-be collected income tax, but we are hardly in a financial emergency.

 Meanwhile, the inevitable legal challenge has been filed, and as of December 2021, the case is before the state Supreme Court.
 Already the court has provided one hint of its leanings: It has allowed collection of the new income tax even though it has not yet ruled on the challenge.
 If the court reverses 88 years of precedent and permits the income tax to stand, an initiative to repeal the tax remains a possibility.
 Should the public choose to file an initiative, legislative rules prevent us from using state resources to take a position for or against a specific ballot proposition.

 To inform public understanding about the new Washington state income tax legislation, here are links to the public briefing papers we posted prior to the 2021 debate.
 These briefing papers, originally posted Jan.
 10, 2021, have been updated with current information as of December 17, 2021.